SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

    that the specific numbers are not as high as reported.
 So not _quite_ a denial?

-Seeing all that back-and-forth, it's now time for me to invoke [Scott's Razor](https://astralcodexten.substack.com/p/open-thread-164), and admit that the situation is complex enough that I'm no longer comfortable having an opinion.
+Seeing all that back-and-forth, it's now time for me to invoke [Scott's Razor](https://astralcodexten.substack.com/p/open-thread-164): I admit that the situation is sufficiently complex compared to my ignorance that I'm no longer comfortable having an opinion.
 Unless somebody has further information about this story, I'm going to just admit I don't know if it's true.

+Still&hellip; kinda cool story.

 ---